- Register early.

 - Read as much of the course's textbook as possible before the class actually begins.

-- Log in to the Blackboard course site several days before the class begins.
+- Log in to the Canvas course site several days before the class begins.
 That way, if you have any technical difficulties,

 you can work them out early and leave time to complete the first week's assignments.

-- Attend an On Campus Introduction to Blackboard to get familiar with the software that will be used for your online course!
+- Attend an On Campus Introduction to Canvas to get familiar with the software that will be used for your online course!
 Past

 experience reveals that students who miss the orientation may spend time playing “catch